 (B) All rules relating to the right to a hearing and limitations on that right shall be liberally construed in favor of the right to a hearing.

 (C) When it appears that an individual may not be able to understand or exercise the right to a state hearing due to factors such as limited mental capability or language barriers, the local agency shall assist the individual in naming a responsible party (guardian, relative, legal aid attorney, etc.) to act as authorized representative and receive a copy of notice in addition to the original to the individual.
 This requirement applies to notice at the time of application and to all subsequent hearing notices.
 A referral to social services for assistance in naming a responsible party may be appropriate.

-(D) In counting the days contained in timely appeal specified in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, the date on which notice was mailed or otherwise provided is not counted.
+(D) In counting the days contained in timely appeal specified in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, the date on which notice was mailed, sent by electronic means, or otherwise provided is not counted.

 If the last day of the time period falls on a Saturday, Sunday, or state or federal legal holiday, then the time period is extended to include the next workday.

 (E) Local agencies may modify the format, but not the content, of state hearing notices mandated in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code to accommodate computer generation of the notice.
-All such modifications must be prior approved by the bureau of state hearings, Ohio department of job and family services (ODJFS).
+All such modifications must be prior approved by state hearings.

 As used in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, the following terms shall have the following meanings unless otherwise specified.